Uvalde school police chief says he’s still cooperating

 “I’ve been on the phone with them every day,” Arredondo said.

 Nineteen children and two teachers died in the attack at Robb Elementary School, the deadliest school shooting in nearly a decade.
+The district announced Wednesday that students and staff would not return to that campus, though plans were still being finalized on where the less than 600 students would attend classes in the fall.

-State officials have said 19 police officers waited outside the classroom where Salvador Ramos, 18, had opened fire, despite repeated pleas from children calling 911 for help.
+State officials have said 19 police officers waited outside the classroom where Salvador Ramos, 18, opened fire, despite repeated pleas from children calling 911 for help.

 Travis Considine, chief communications officer for the Texas Department of Public Safety, said Tuesday that Arredondo had not responded to DPS requests for two days, while other officers in the Uvalde city and schools police departments continue to sit for interviews and provide statements.